mircerlancerous/CondensedJSON/README.md

+This project has been replaced by [something better](https://github.com/offthebricks/LOEN), and will no longer be developed.

 # CondensedJSON
 Condense your JSON prior to transmitting or zipping.
 Classes for PHP, C#.Net, and JavaScript make this an excellent client server tool to increase speed and bandwidth efficiency.